Bolivia votes in elections expected to empower the right wing for first time in decades

 LA PAZ, Bolivia (AP) — After a lackluster campaign overshadowed by a looming economic collapse, millions of Bolivians voted on Sunday for a new president and parliament in elections that could see a right-wing government elected for the first time in over two decades.

 The vote, which could spell the end of the Andean nation’s long-dominant leftist party, is one of the most consequential for Bolivia in recent times — and one of the most unpredictable.
-Ballot stations closed at 4 p.m. local time and the counting began, with initial results expected after several hours.
+Ballot stations closed at 4 p.m. local time.
+Private exit polls, released as vote counting was still underway late Sunday, gave dark-horse centrist candidate Rodrigo Paz a surprise lead over the right-wing front-runners.

 “The economy is a disaster right now, so all I could bring myself to do was vote for change," said Eileen Mirabal, a 30-year-old psychologist and Doria Medina supporter displaying her ink-stained thumb outside a polling station in the country's capital of La Paz.